rerrorctf/ret/README.md

   - This is what you would like the script created by `rctf pwn` to be called.
   - The default is `go.py` and is chosen to be short and not clash with any common imports as per https://github.com/rerrorctf/rctf/blob/main/config/config.go#L16

+- `flagformat`
+  - This is the regular expression that matches the flag format for the ctf you are currently playing.
+  - The default is `flag{.+}`.

 Here is an example config:

 ```